-This annual financial report is for the year ended 30 June 2020.
-The previous corresponding period was from 22 May 2018 to 30 June 2019.
+This annual financial report is for the year ended 30 June 2021.
+The previous corresponding year ended was 30 June 2020.

-The Directors of Perpetual Trust Services Limited, the Responsible Entity of Perpetual Credit Income Trust (the Trust) announce the audited results of the Trust for the year ended 30 June 2020 as follows:
+The Directors of Perpetual Trust Services Limited, the Responsible Entity of the Perpetual Credit Income Trust (the Trust) announce the audited results of the Trust for the year ended 30 June 2021 as follows: